 We have seen many recent examples.
 On one recent industrial plant project in the Midwest, the mechanical contractor recorded 875,000 hours of direct craft labor, but accomplished the work expected to take less than 400,000 hours.
 On a major transportation project in the northeast, work expected to take 200,000 hours ended up taking 450,000 hours.
 On a major U.S. government building project, the craft labor averaged only 35 percent of the expected rate of productivity for mechanical and interior general construction.

 Frustrations with productivity and the associated lack of progress will lead to more loss of efficiency (LOE) claims.
 Contractors relying on their experience and historical metrics may be perplexed at the decreasing productivity and increasing labor costs and conclude that project factors outside their control are to blame.
 Owners will grow frustrated that seemingly minor issues are cited as causes for major shortfalls in production.
 It is inevitable that some will attempt to cast blame on others and seek reimbursement.
 Thus, the blame game.

 When these disagreements arise, they are very difficult to resolve.
 The problem is, LOE claims are easy to conceptualize but harder to prove, often due to poor metrics.
 A high incidence of design changes issued during construction may indeed lead to confusion, rework, and a general LOE.
 But separating these circumstances from poor performance due to inexperienced or inadequate labor is a significant challenge.
 Additionally, project records rarely provide the level of detail necessary to definitively allocate the causes of the shortfalls.

-In these situations, careful analysis by an expert is required, a service frequently provided by MBP.
+In these situations, careful analysis by an expert is required, a dispute resolution service frequently provided by MBP.
 In the next entry in this series, we will examine in more detail the challenges associated with inadequate data and the limited tools that exist in the industry to evaluate LOE.